Intuition is not good enough if you want to increase brand awareness. Find out how the reliability of brand tracking is what you need.

 You probably have some level of brand awareness already, that's true.
 But don't you want to increase brand awareness?
 Brand tracking can help with that.
 It can show you where you stand in terms of brand awareness for your target audience(s) and, also very important, how you perform against your competitors.

 What are the benefits of brand tracking?
 Monitoring your brand’s health holds a mirror up to your brand’s weakness - but never fear, this is exactly where you need to be to start to increase your brand awareness.
 With key stakeholders demanding a deeper and quantifying overview of brand awareness, more and more successful teams are increasingly using brand analytics tools to do just this.
-An example of how brands can increase brand awareness is to define and target their niche audience (ie. the more focussed subgroup of the brand’s target audience).
+An example of how brands can increase brand awareness is to define and target their niche audience (ie. the more focused subgroup of the brand’s target audience).

 With a niche audience focus, you can tailor your strategy to focus on showing a very specific customer selection exactly what it is you do or sell and how precisely you’ll solve their need or problem.
 Selecting a brand tracking tool will help brand managers do exactly this and get better results!